Edward Via College of Osteopathic Medicine: Campuses

-VCOM-Louisiana The fourth VCOM campus, which is a 100,000-square-foot, $31 million building on the campus of University of Louisiana at Monroe was completed in spring of 2020.
-Between 150-162 medical students enrolled in Fall 2020.
+VCOM-Louisiana The fourth VCOM campus, which is a 100,000-square-foot, $31 million building on the campus of University of Louisiana at Monroe was completed in the spring of 2020.
+Between 150-162 medical students enrolled in fall 2020.

-Bluefield University merged with VCOM in March of 2020.
-Bluefield University a Baptist liberal arts college located in Bluefield, Virginia.
+Bluefield University merged with VCOM in March 2020.
+Bluefield University is a Baptist liberal arts college located in Bluefield, Virginia.
 The merger will allow Bluefield to continue to focus on its Christ-centered education but also focus on a health sciences curriculum.

 Relationship with host institutions

 The Virginia Campus is located in the Corporate Research Center, adjacent to the Virginia Tech campus.
 As a part of a long-term agreement, students are granted the same benefits as Virginia Tech students in terms of use of the library, recreational facilities, student center, arts and theatre programs, intramural programs, and access to Virginia Tech football and other athletic event tickets.
-The school features Tech's "Hokie Bird" mascot as its own, however the school is private and receives no state support from Virginia.
+The school features Tech's "Hokie Bird" mascot as its own, however, the school is private and receives no state support from Virginia.
 Additionally, the official medical school of Virginia Tech is the Virginia Tech Carilion School of Medicine and Research Institute granting the M.D. degree, which is located in Virginia Tech's Roanoke, Virginia campus.

-The Carolinas Campus, until 2014, had a similar relationship with the private Wofford College, but currently participates in the "College Town Consortium" with five other local colleges.
-The annual White Coat Ceremony for first year medical students is held at nearby Converse College.
+The Carolinas Campus, until 2014, had a similar relationship with the private Wofford College but currently participates in the "College Town Consortium" with five other local colleges.
+The annual White Coat Ceremony for first-year medical students is held at nearby Converse College.

-The Auburn Campus is located in the Auburn Research Park in Auburn, Alabama and has a partnership with Auburn University.
-The partnership is similar to that of Virginia Tech, students are able to use nearby facilities but they are separate entities.
-The campus started offering classes in Fall 2015.
+The Auburn Campus is located in the Auburn Research Park in Auburn, Alabama, and has a partnership with Auburn University.
+The partnership is similar to that of Virginia Tech, students can use nearby facilities but they are separate entities.
+The campus started offering classes in the Fall of 2015.

 Academic Sports and Osteopathic Medicine, in Blacksburg, Virginia are affiliated with VCOM-Virginia.

-In 2017, VCOM-Carolinas will open Northside direct primary care, a college-affiliated clinic located on campus in Spartanburg, South Carolina.
-The clinic will be operated in part by Palmetto Proactive, and will be staffed by VCOM faculty physicians.
+In 2017, VCOM–Carolinas will open Northside direct primary care, a college-affiliated clinic located on campus in Spartanburg, South Carolina.
+The clinic will be operated in part by Palmetto Proactive and will be staffed by VCOM faculty physicians.